cnunezre/chactus/README.md

-# chefante
+# chactus
-Learning rust writing a chess engine for elephants
+Learning rust writing a chess engine for elephants and cactus